-Most technical people find working with "hardware" easy--they use tools to make fixes or changes to hardware.
-But with the software inside the lock, you enact changes (you "interface") through the keypad.
+With software, changes are made using the keypad.
 The software has only two "modes"--"Normal Mode" and "Program Mode".
-When you want to make changes to the lock program, you enter "Program Mode".
+When you want to make changes to the lock programming, you enter "Program Mode".
 When you finish programming and wish to put the lock into use, you exit Program Mode to enter "Normal Mode".

-You enter Program Mode using the keypad--by pressing the Master Code of the lock that was set at the factory.
+Program Mode is entered using the keypad, by pressing the Master Code of the lock.
 The Master Code is basically a secret passcode that allows you to enter Program Mode.
-But since all locks are identical and leave the factory with the same Master Code, the factory Master Code is therefore not very secret--and should be changed to your own personal Master Code.
+But since all locks are manufactured identically and leave the factory with the same Master Code, the "factory Master Code" is therefore not very secret-and should be changed to your own personal Master Code.
 This way, only YOU can enter Program Mode and make changes to the lock programming.